 - Education to enable private individuals to make informed decisions

-- Residual risk and emergency management to ensure an appropriate service is provided to flood affected landowners following flood events; and,
+- Residual risk and emergency management to ensure an appropriate service is provided to flood affected landowners following flood events

 - Reactive response capacity to aid flood affected landowners following flood events.

-This level of service does not provide for a reduction in the risk of flood-related damage to buildings, does not allow for changing climate conditions nor does it address the risk of flooding from rivers or stream.
+This level of service does not provide for a reduction in the risk of flood-related damage to buildings, nor does it allow for changing climate conditions or address the risk of flooding from rivers or streams.